ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop4.md

 ---
-title: "Leveraging GitHub for Research"
+title: "How to Leverage GitHub for Research"
 teaching: 45
 exercises: 45
 questions: